 Leave the furniture until the primer is completely dry.
 The drying time will depend on each primer brand so check the instructions on the tin.

-Finally it’s time to paint your wooden garden furniture!
-Make sure you buy paint that is suitable for outdoor wooden furniture.
+Finally it’s time to paint or stain your wooden garden furniture!
+Make sure you buy paint or stain that is suitable for outdoor wooden furniture.

 What to read next